MarioLisbona/CA-T1A3-terminal-app/README.md

 *View Trello card* -  [Menus](https://trello.com/c/wAWi0Slh)

 ### **Feature 8 - Create Classes**
-There will be four types of contacts that a user can create, Contact, Close Contact, Family Contact and Work Contact.
+There will be four types of contacts that a user can create, they are Contact, Close Contact, Family Contact and Work Contact.
 Because all 4 of these contact types all get user input for first name, last name and phone number, I decided to use classes and have the derived class inherit the Contact class’s set_details() class method.
 This reduces some repetition of code for receiving user input.
 Once these are created I can move onto the skeleton match case for flow control and then adding contacts.
 I will use the super().
 To inherit the set_details method from its parent class.

   The contact class's `set_details()` method calls the functions `validate_name()` and `validate_phone()` which will obtain and validate user input and then return the validated input to `first_name`, `last_name` and `phone` varaiables.